 - Access to a growing network of educators implementing gratitude in a private Facebook Group moderated by Owen Griffith.

 * Course participants will need to refer to this book throughout the course.
-The book can be purchased in hardback, paperback or as an eBook through the publisher, Rowan & Littlefield, at a 20% discount, using the code RLEGEN18.
-Or, you might find the book at your local library, or on Amazon.
+The book can be purchased in hardback, paperback or as an eBook through Bookshop (which benefits local bookstores) or on Amazon.
+Or, you might find the book at your local library.

 eCourse Schedule and Themes

-Final Session (LIVE CALL): Saturday, May 5 – Keeping Gratitude Fresh and Remaining Teachable plus-Establishing a Network of Support
+Session Five: Keeping Gratitude Fresh and Remaining Teachable plus-Establishing a Network of Support

 This Program is Designed to Help You: